 My inner aunty expects monetary returns for all the hours I’ve spent toiling on something.

-But if you’re simply here to try your hand at something new (or just exploring options for a potential side hustle), these are an excellent starting point:
+But if you’re simply here to try your hand at something new (or just exploring options for a potential side hustle like opening a cafe), these are an excellent starting point:

 - Communication skills-related courses